jondye/ascii_xmas_tree/README.md

 out.
 It is assumed that the compiler will optimise away all copies/moves of std::string, e.g. using Named Return Value (NRV) optimisation.
 Heap allocations will, however remain.
 Again, this approach was chosen for simplicity.

+Limiting the range of command line parameters has been left out for simplicity and time constraints.
+Either the values should be clamped to a suitable range or the command line parsing should reject values with a suitable warning.
+The solution will crash with unsuitable values.